matisandacz/CryptoDataScience/README.md

 # CryptoDataScience
 Fun project to experiment with Crypto tokens.

+# How to run?

-# Start postgres
+1) Start postgres
   docker-compose up

+2) Install dependencies
+   poetry install
+   poetry run python your_script.py